Raster vs Vector Graphics

 - File Sizes: file size is usually smaller

-- Created By: Graphics software like Adobe Illustrator or CorelDRAW
+- Created By: graphics software like Adobe Illustrator or CorelDRAW

 EDITING GRAPHICS